angchester/DSA4262_2510_cookbooked/README.md

 # Genomics Project: Prediction of m6A RNA modifications from direct RNA-Seq data

-This GitHub Repo contains the codes for a machine learning method to identify m6A RNA modifications from direct RNA sequencing data, done by team cookbooked.
+This repository contains the implementation of a machine learning approach developed by Team cookbooked to identify m6A RNA modifications from direct RNA sequencing data.

 ## Folder Structure